AMWA-TV/bcp-008-01/docs/Overview.md

 ### Link status monitoring

-Link status monitoring allows devices to expose the health of all the links associated with the receiver.
+Link status monitoring allows devices to expose the health of all the physical links associated with the receiver.

 Devices specify if: